frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 Her secretary came in and wondered what earthquake in reverse has hit this place.
 She found everything in such order.
 She told her, 'I\'m trying to do everything for the glory of God.'

 Then she went home that night, and she said, 'Every night I would watch the news with my husband.
 Halfway through the news, he would ask me to get him a cup of tea.
 Very grudgingly, I would go downstairs to make a cup of tea.
 But this time I had it ready for him.
-He asked me, What\'s happened?
+He asked me: What\'s happened?
 What\'s come over you?'

 She said, 'I\'m doing everything for the glory of God.'